When Religion Hurts You

 Where to Purchase

-Spiritual abuse is something that happens far more often than most people realize.
+Religious trauma is something that happens far more often than most people realize.
+But religious trauma is trauma.

 In When Religion Hurts You, Dr. Laura Anderson takes an honest look at a side of religion that few like to talk about.
 Drawing from her own life and therapy practice, she helps readers understand what religious trauma is and isn't, and how high-control churches can be harmful and abusive, often resulting in trauma.
 She shows how elements of fundamentalist church life--such as fear of hell, purity culture, corporal punishment, and authoritarian leaders--can cause psychological, relational, physical, and spiritual damage.